 How easy was that?

 Take a moment to absorb the above information and you’ll appreciate that what we just covered here is pretty astonishing.You can set up a dropshipping store ready to sell in 1 day using just 2 tools.
 That's pretty amazing.Click To Tweet

 You can literally set up a store and fill it with products to sell, and somebody else will take care of the picking, packing and shipping for you, in less than an hour.
 Whaaa!

-Of course, you’ll want to prettify your store a little (add some banners and such) but the 2 core components of your dropshipping business are now in place!
+Of course, once you’ve added the products you want to sell, you’ll want to prettify your store a little (add some banners and such) but the 2 core components of your drop shipping business are now in place!

 Now, as I mentioned earlier, there are more ways than one to do this, but this is the easiest and fastest by far.

 A traditional way of doing this looks like this:

 - decide what you want to sell (research)

 - find wholesalers or manufacturers or vendors (more research)

 - contact suppliers and ask if they will dropship for you